smartoceanplatform/dataspace-sdk/README.md

 A configuration file that can be used for the SmartOcean data space service can be found in the configs folder.

+The data sources are currently available on the SmartOcean platform for demonstration purposes can be found in the `sample_datasources.py` file.

 ## Configuration and credentials

 The configuration file provided as on the command-line must contain the following information: